 In school, something I heard from classmates was the Democrat and Republican parties used to have opposite platforms.
 Thankfully, my history teacher didn’t simplify the situation to this extent.
 But I also wasn’t taught the history of our modern two parties, either.
 I often wondered how Democrats went from Pro-Slavery to Pro-Civil Rights in a century.
 If you’re reading this, I hope you have wondered the same thing.

-Let me begin by saying that the Democratic and Republican parties were the only parties to exist in our history.
-The both actually stemmed from the Democratic-Republican Party.
+Let me begin by saying that the Democratic and Republican parties were not the only parties to exist in our history.
+They both actually stemmed from the Democratic-Republican Party.
 This party was formed by Thomas Jefferson and James Madison, that favored states’ power.
 It operated in opposition of Alexander Hamilton’s Federalist Party, which favored federal, centralized power.

 The Democratic Party